Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: ASIC Area and Energy Results

 \subsection{Energy Results}

-The main kernel of the cough detection application shown in Section~\ref{sec:cough_detection} is the \ac{FFT}, which accounts for approximately 50\% of the algorithm’s runtime.
-This observation aligns with the findings in~\cite{samakovlis2024BiomedBench}, where the authors identify the computation of \acp{MFCC}---an operation involving iterative \ac{FFT} computations and transcendental functions---as the most computationally intensive kernel in the application.
+To ensure precise energy estimations, we obtained the switching activity of the signals in PHEE while running the main kernel of the cough detection application shown in Section~\ref{sec:cough_detection}: the \ac{FFT}.
+This kernel accounts for approximately 50\% of the algorithm’s runtime and is widely used as a preprocessing step of a range of \ac{ML}-based applications.
+This observation aligns with the findings in~\cite{samakovlis2024BiomedBench}, where the authors identify the computation of \acp{MFCC}---an operation involving iterative \ac{FFT} computations and transcendental functions---as the most computationally intensive kernel in the cough detection application.
 Using the Xposit compiler~\cite{mallasen2022PERCIVAL}, which natively supports posit arithmetic on PHEE, we were able to execute the \ac{FFT} kernel with posits and obtain post-synthesis energy measurements.
-These results serve as an additional metric to compare the use of these arithmetics in biomedical applications.
+These results serve as an additional metric to compare the use of these arithmetics in \ac{ML}-based biomedical applications.

-The \ac{FFT} was implemented in C, producing two code versions: one for the posit implementation and one for the floating point implementation.
-In both cases, arithmetic computations were handled using assembly instructions to ensure consistency and fairness in performance evaluation.
-This approach minimized differences between the two implementations, with only negligible variations introduced by the loop orderings optimization by the compiler.
+The \ac{FFT} was implemented in C, producing three code versions: one for the posit implementation and two for the floating point implementation.
+In the posit version, arithmetic computations were handled using assembly instructions as required by the limitations of the Xposit compiler.
+For floating point, we implemented an assembly code identical to the posit one, with only negligible variations introduced later by the compiler in the optimization of loop orderings.
+This ensures consistency and fairness in the performance evaluation, and allows us to isolate the hardware contribution in our energy measurements.
+Furthermore, we implemented a floating-point version fully in C, allowing the compiler to optimize the code only for floating point.
+This approach allows us to highlight differences between the two hardware implementations of these arithmetics, while also showcasing the expected energy measurements in the playing field as it is today, where posits are not fully supported at the compilation level.

-The two implementations were benchmarked using a 4096-element \ac{FFT}, which is comparable in size to the kernel used in the cough detection application.
-The posit-based implementation running on Coprosit required 1,495,623 clock cycles, while the floating-point implementation required 1,483,287 clock cycles, resulting in a mere 0.8\% difference.
-This difference of only 0.8\% between the two was due to the minor compiler optimizations mentioned above.
-Since all computational operations in both implementations are combinational, the parity in execution time was expected.
+The three implementations were benchmarked using a 4096-element \ac{FFT}, which is comparable in size to the kernel used in the cough detection application.
+The posit-based implementation running on Coprosit required 1,495,623 clock cycles, while the floating-point implementation required 1,483,287 clock cycles in the assembly version, resulting in a mere 0.8\% difference, and 1,192,550 cycles in the non-assembly version, which results in a 20\% improvement in runtime.
+Since all computational operations in both implementations are combinational, the parity in execution time was expected when assembly was used in both cases.